jveilleux/FarmFreshWeb/view-orders.md

 # Orders

-You can interact with orders via two pages within the OFN, the Lisitng Orders page, and the Bulk Order Managment page.
+You can interact with orders via two pages within the FFW, the Listing Orders page, and the Bulk Order Management page.
 The features of these two views will be discussed below.

 ## Listing orders